- Your Government

-As part of a year long effort, the Parks and Recreation Department finished the City's first pollinator garden in Merrill Park in 2021.
+As part of a multi year effort, the Parks and Recreation Department finished the City's first official pollinator garden in Merrill Park in 2021.
 The garden was designed by Beth Fenstermacher, Assistant City Planner.

-A pollinator garden has been added to White Park (pictured above) as well as a Monarch Waystation in Rollins Park.
-A pollinator garden will be planted in Keach Park in June 2022 and a pollinator area is also in the works at Beaver Meadow Golf Course.
+With the help of UNH Law School students a pollinator garden has been added to White Park (pictured above) as well as a Monarch Waystation in Rollins Park.
+With the help of the Multicultural Festival another pollinator garden was planted in Keach Park in June 2022.

-There is a Zoo Garden at the City Wide Community Center that not only contains plants with animal names, but also supports pollinators.
+Our Zoo Garden (planted in spring of 2019) at the City Wide Community Center that not only contains plants with animal names, but also supports pollinators.
 (See photos below).

 Why Pollinator Gardens?